AMD-OSX/AMD_Vanilla/README.md

 - [AlGrey](https://github.com/AlGreyy) for the idea and creating the patches.
 - [XLNC](https://github.com/XLNCs) for maintaining patches to various macOS versions.
 - Sinetek, Andy Vandijck, spakk, Bronya, Tora Chi Yo, Shaneee and many others for sharing their AMD/XNU kernel knowledge
+- [0xD81CF](https://github.com/0xD81CF) for the Russian translation of the readme.